mpasovic/majapasovic.org/_posts/2012-06-25-disability-and-bodies.md

-money is invested in the production of androids, cell phones and video games than in the development of safe drinking water systems for everyone in the world), where the real cannot be differentiated from what is fake (everything is a copy of the copy), where books are being replaced with virtual books that can be accessed only if you own a technological device, where people are infatuated with the superficial and trivial (more money is invested in curing baldness than curing cancer), and where communication has lost any meaning, simply because langauge became transformed into a “parroting language”, invaded by words such as “like”, “sort of/kind of”, “actually”, “i mean”, and so on—it is interesting how we have come to devalue silence and pauses in one another’s oral communication.
+money is invested in the production of androids, cell phones and video games than in the development of safe drinking water systems for everyone in the world), where the real cannot be differentiated from its fabrication (everything is a copy of the copy), where books are being replaced with virtual books that can be accessed only if you own a technological device, where people are infatuated with the superficial and trivial (more money is invested in curing baldness than curing cancer), and where communication has lost any meaning, simply because langauge became transformed into a “parroting language”, invaded by words such as “like”, “sort of/kind of”, “actually”, “I mean”, and so on—it is interesting how we have come to devalue silence and pauses in each other's communication.

+*****
 Not only have we become the puppets of economic, political and social systems, but we have also evolved into clowns, and instead of trying to change the systems and preserve the human values, we simply joggle between the material, the fake, and the superficial, choosing one or the other, or everything combined.
 I find it interesting how Corker and Shakespeare define modernism or modernity